-- a.
-Bob returned his enrollment agreement and paid Region 1 tuition for a 3-credit class with a lab fee, totaling \$1,469.
+- Bob began class in the Bachelor program and paid Region 1 tuition for a 3-credit class with a lab fee, totaling \$1,244.
 Three days later he withdrew from the cyber security program.
-He received a full refund of \$1,469, because he withdrew during the "5 day cooling off period" - b.
-Sally returned her enrollment agreement and paid region 1 tuition for a 3-credit class with a lab fee, totaling \$1,469.
+He received a full refund of \$1,244, because he withdrew during the "5 day cooling off period" - Sally returned her enrollment agreement for the Master program and paid Region 1 tuition for a 3-credit class with a lab fee, totaling \$1,534.
 The day before classes began she withdrew from the class.
-Prior to the beginning of class during a student's first term, students receive a refund of the tuition less the \$200 registration fee.
-Sally received a refund of \$1,269. - c.
-Mohamed returned his enrollment agreement, paid Region 1 tuition for a three-credit class with a lab, totaling \$1,469.
-During the third week he withdrew from the class.
-In week 3 of class during a student's first term, students receive a refund of 60% of the tuition after deducting the \$200 registration fee.
-Mohamed received a refund of \$761.74. - d.
-Elvis was in his second term of classes.
-He paid Region 1 tuition for a 3-credit class with a lab, totaling \$1,469.
-During the third week he withdrew from the class.
-In week 3 students receive a refund of 60% of the tuition.
-He was not charged the registration fee because this was not his first term of classes.
-Elvis received a refund of \$881.40
+Prior to the beginning of class during a student's first term, students receive a refund of the tuition less the \$65 application fee.
+Sally received a refund of \$1,469. - Mohamed returned his student enrollment agreement for the Bachelor program, paying Region 3 tuition for a 3-credit class with a lab fee, totaling \$874.
+During the third week, he withdrew from the class.
+In week 3 of class during a student's first term, students will receive a refund of 60%, less the application fee and the lab fee, per the Refund Policy.
+Mohammed with receive a refund of \$473.40. - Lakshmi was in her second term of classes in the Master program.
+She paid Region 2 tuition for a 3-credit class with a lab fee, totaling \$1,265.
+During the second week of class, she withdrew from the class due to work issues.
+In week 2 students receive a refund of 70% of the tuition minus the lab fee.
+Lakshmi received a refund of \$850.50.